Wiii-1/ComArch-and-DAA/PT1/Data_struct/Readme.md

 Choose an option: 4
 Exiting...

-- The priority Queue is the same with the normal queue with a bit of difference where I implemented spcifically for priority queue so I can store a element or number along wit it's priority value
+- The priority Queue is the same with the normal queue with a bit of difference where I implemented spcifically for priority queue so that I can store a element or number along with it's priority value.
+I have wrote a cutsom enqueue, dequeue that accepts a user input, along side with it the custom display that sorts all the numbers in the queue by their priority value in a descening order & prints all the number in a descending order from their priority value.
+For the last method I wrote is the custom run method so that runs the whole code using a switch

 ## Min heap Implementation and explanation